do-community/bandwidth-tool/README.md

 To setup the build/develop environment, you will need to run `npm i` with Node 12+ installed.
 This will install the dependencies to allow you to build the project.

-To build or develop this tool, you will need to create a DigitalOcean API key.
-To do this, sign into the DigitalOcean control panel, click "API" in the sidebar and click "Generate New Token" on the screen which appears.
-Simply create a read-only token, copy `config.example.js` to a new file called `config.js` and insert your token in this file.

-The scripts that use this token also support an environment variable instead of the config file, set the environment variable `DIGITALOCEAN_TOKEN` to the token and remove the `config.js` file to use this method instead.

 To develop for this tool run `npm run dev`.
 This will start a development server that will automatically reload the codebase when changes occur.